009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 In this part we want to give a detailed description how the speech recogntion is used and what features we implemented.
 * To start our speech recognition the "main"-class should be run.
 You will be asked if the speech assistant Hal should start listening (press button 1) or if Hal should turn off (press button 2).
 If another input than 1 or 2 is given Hal will tell you it was a "wrong command"
-* If number 1 is chosen Hal tells you that he is activated now and starts listening.
+* If number 1 is chosen Hal tells you that he is activated now, starts listening and says that he needs three seconds break before he answers.
-* Now we have various options
+* Now we have various options what to ask and say to Hal:
+* 1. What's his name or how old he is (commands: "How old are you?", "What is your age?", "What is your name?"
+* 2. How he is feeling today (e. g. command: "How are you?")
+* 3. Or ask him for a joke (e. g. command: "Tell me a joke"
+* 4. Ask about the current time (e. g. command: "What's the time?")
+* 5. Ask for a simple math taks (e. g.
+"5 * 5")
+* In the next step Hal will give you an answer.
+If he did not undestand what you said, he will ask to repeat.

 - - - -